The cost of comprehensive health screenings in Singapore in 2022

 It’s important to note that your Medisave can only be used for a limited range of specific screenings, such as mammograms and colonoscopies.
 General health screenings are, therefore, not covered.
 Polyclinics also don’t offer comprehensive health screening services, either, since they only perform screenings for certain specific diseases, such as diabetes, hypertension, and high cholesterol.

 So if you are looking for a general health screening, you can only opt for a private or public hospital, or a private clinic.
-Private hospitals tend to offer packages with a more exhaustive list of screening procedures, but of course, these services come with a heftier price tag.
+When searching for blood test prices or full body checkup prices in Singapore, be sure to take your time comparing your options.
+Private hospitals tend to offer health checkup packages in Singapore with a more exhaustive list of screening procedures, but of course, these services come with a heftier price tag.

 Price list of public hospitals